Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_03_01_AWS_Services_Compute_Storage/Chapter_03_01_Compute.md

 ![](image/Pasted%20image%2020230402205515.png)

-# 6 Cost & Capacity Management Computing Services
+# 6 Cost & Capacity Management

 可以用到的 aws service 去帮你实现 cost management 和 cpacity Management

-- EC2 Spot Instances, Reserved Instanced and Savings Plan
-- AWS Batch
-    - batch computing workloads
+EC2 Spot Instances, Reserved Instanced and Savings Plan​ - Ways to save on computing, by paying up in full or partially, by committing to a yearly contracts or by being flexible about availability and interruption to computing service.

+AWS Batch - plans, schedules, and executes your batch computing workloads across the full range of AWS compute services, can utilize Spot Instance to save money.​

-- AWS Compute Optimizer
-    - reduce costs and improve performance
+AWS Compute Optimizer - Suggests how to reduce costs and improve performance by using machine learning to analyze you previous usage history

-- EC2 Autoscaling Groups (ASGs)
-- Elastic load balancer (ELB)
-- AWS Elastic beanstalk
+EC2 Autoscaling Groups (ASGs)​ - Automatically adds or remove EC2 servers to meet the current demand of traffic.
+Will save you money and meet capacity since you only run the amount of servers you need.​

+Elastic Load Balancer (ELB)​ - Distributes traffic to multiple instance, can re-route traffic from unhealthy instance to healthy instances.​ Can route traffic to EC2 instances running in different Availability Zones ​

+Elastic Beanstalk (EB) - is for easily deploying web-applications without developers having to worry about setting up and understanding the underlying AWS Services.
+Similar to Heroku. ​

 ![](image/Pasted%20image%2020230402205858.png)